I’m Claudia Heidelberger, and I am your hostess for the show and tell!

 Growing up in an era long before the Internet was a household commodity, my days were wasted away with tv, reading, and creativity.
 I have always been fascinated by puzzles and the act of taking things that otherwise look like nothing, and bringing them together to create something.
 As such, I have always worked well with my hands.

 In 1994, when the Internet was in its infancy, I knew I wanted to be a part of it somehow.
-Two years later I was teaching myself to code HTML and eventually, CSS and PHP.
-Naturally, I was drawn to the creative side of things and downloaded a bootleg copy of Photoshop from a pirating channel on IRC and taught myself how to manipulate images and create digitally.
+4 years later I was learning HTML and eventually css.
+Naturally, I was drawn to the creative side of things and downloaded a bootleg copy of Photoshop and taught myself how to manipulate images and create digitally.

 Trivial factoids of no great importance